Like a seed growing in a garden

 We stimulate the whole child by providing opportunities for children to grow in all areas of development; physically, emotionally, socially and cognitively.

-Our Jewish values drive the environment of the daycare.
+Our Jewish values drive the environment of the preschool.
 We model and encourage kindness, respect, compassion, confidence and responsibility.

 Your child's education and development are most important to us.